CellMigStandOrg/biotracks/examples/README.rst

 trajectories.csv
 +++++++++++++++++++++++++++++++++
-This file was generated with commercial software at University of Essen.
-Contact: Matthias Gunzer.
+This file was generated with the free and open-source Python toolbox created at VIB.
+Contact: Sami Naji.